 Here are the final steps to reassembling your outdoor faucet.

 - Reinsert the valve assembly

-- Tighten the valve assembly as much as you can.
+- Tighten the valve assembly (don’t over-do it, you may break the seal).
 You can use an adjustable wrench for this step.

 - Ensure that the faucet is closed